gardenermike/traffic-sign-classification/README.md

 * test set accuracy of 93.1%

 Looks great, right?
 As mentioned above, that wasn't my first try.
 I started with a LeNet-type architecture which got me up near 88%.
 I then played around with the ideas from GoogLeNet/Inception, which I'd been wanting to try for a while.
 I started with four convolutional layers in each of the three paths, but training was slow, and I found that the results weren't meaningfully better.
 I slowly raised my epoch count to 32 and got 93% accuracy, and thought everything was great.
 In particular, I noticed that I didn't have a bad overfitting problem, as my validation set accuracy tracked or exceeded the test set accuracy during most of the training.
 I *did* have overfitting issues on my first architecture, as the training accuracy jumped to 100% quickly, with the validation accuracy trailing behind.

 Testing against novel images from the web, though, I found that my accuracy was terrible: around 30%.
 I had a hunch that the biggest problem was that the real images were not nicely centered.
 The images that *were* centered (see the "do not enter" image below) did fine.

 So...
 I tried the data augmentation.
 And training was _much_ slower.
 I trained several times with increasing epochs, falling a bit short until I got up to 120 epochs.
 Training that long took about a day on an AWS p2 GPU instance (I used a spot instance to reduce the price to a reasonable level).
 The work paid off: the new approach generalized well to my web images.
 I used dropout based on previous experience, and I didn't spend a lot of time tuning it, as I found strong resistance to overfitting with my first pass.

 I suspect I could have reduced the size of my model quite a bit and still gotten pretty good results.
 I wanted to push it hard, though.
 I am going to run another pass with the epochs pushed up by 50% and see just how far I can push up the accuracy.

+I also experimented with several activation types.
+I used the standard [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)), which did work fine (I tested with around 10 epochs with various activations to compare performance).
+I also used [ELU](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf), leaky relu, and tried out self-normalizing [SELU](https://arxiv.org/abs/1706.02515) activations from a paper I found while scanning through arxiv.
+I noticed tht the SELU activation had the least tendency to overfit, but led to very slow training beyond around 90% accuracy.
+Since overfitting wasn't much a problem with dropout that I used, I went back to (leaky) ReLU.

 ### Test a Model on New Images